pola-rs/polars/py-polars/docs/source/reference/config.rst

 are valid *only* during scope lifetime, and are reset to their initial values (whatever they were before entering the new context) on scope exit.

+You can take advantage of this by initialising  a``Config`` instance and then explicitly calling one or more of the available 'set_' methods on it...

 .. code-block:: python

     with pl.Config() as cfg: